platomav/BIOSUtilities/README.md

 * [BIOS Guard Script Tool](https://github.com/platomav/BGScriptTool) (i.e. big_script_tool.py)

+Note: On Windows, in the "Environment Variables" window, you need to add ".PY" to the PATHEX system variable, as it may not have been added when installing Python.

 ## Compatibility

 Unless explicitely noted, all utilities should work under Windows, Linux or macOS operating systems which have Python 3.10 - 3.13 support.